StarGate01/swe_solver/documentation/manual/ide.md

 ## Visual Studio Code (vscode)
 Free, Open-Source, Cross-System IDE: https://code.visualstudio.com/

-For IDE integration, use this project as a submodule of https://github.com/StarGate01/SWE1D
+For IDE integration, use this project as a submodule of https://gitlab.lrz.de/ChristophHonal/SWE1D or https://gitlab.lrz.de/ChristophHonal/SWE

 Configuration files are located in the `.vscode` directory.